h2oai/tutorials/DriverlessAI/get-started-with-open-source-custom-recipes-tutorial/get-started-with-open-source-custom-recipes-tutorial.md

 - [H2O Driverless AI Environment and Product Tour](https://h2oai.github.io/tutorials/automatic-ml-intro-test-drive-tutorial/#2)

-If you are not familiar with Driverless AI, please review and do this tutorial:
+If you are not familiar with Driverless AI, please begin with this tutorial:
 - [Automatic Machine Learning Intro Tutorial](https://h2oai.github.io/tutorials/automatic-ml-intro-test-drive-tutorial/#0)

 ## Task 1: Introduction to Driverless AI Bring Your Own Recipe